 Internal links in SEO can be a powerful strategy to improve your website’s ranking.
-In this article, I explain how to use internal linking to boost your SEO and maximise your marketing return on your investment.
+In this article, I explain how to use internal linking to boost your SEO and maximise your marketing ROI.

 Anyhow, let’s dive into how to use internal linking to improve your SEO.